 Another unique standout of Wrike is its ability to support client work.
 If you’re running an agency, you can easily manage all your clients and deliverables through a single source of truth across multiple project boards.
 The platform even comes with features to optimize resource allocation and track billable hours.
 This helps ensure nobody on your team is overloaded, and you won’t need a third-party tool to track your time on projects.

-Steep learning curve: While Jira’s user interface is fairly straightforward, the tool isn’t very beginner-friendly.
-Fortunately, many people throughout the development community have experience using Jira.
-But if your team is new to Jira and has no prior experience, you can expect some growing pains in the first few weeks or months.
+Steep learning curve: While Jira Software’s user interface is fairly straightforward, the tool isn’t very beginner-friendly.
+Fortunately, many people throughout the development community have experience using Jira Software.
+But if your team is new to Jira Software and has no prior experience, you can expect some growing pains in the first few weeks or months.

-Product-based pricing structure: Small teams can start out paying very little for Jira if Jira is the only product they need.
+Product-based pricing structure: Small teams can start out paying very little for Jira Software if Jira Software is the only product they need.
 But as teams scale and needs increase, you may need other tools within the Atlassian suite, and each of those tools has its own pricing.
 Other project management tools, including Wrike, include these types of features within a single software subscription.
-But with Jira, you’ll need to purchase separate products—and pay for them individually.
+But with Jira Software, you’ll need to purchase separate products—and pay for them individually.

 Where Wrike Shines